Michael Laughlin

-Life
+Biography

 Laughlin was raised in Minonk, Illinois, where his father Donald M. Laughlin had extensive farms.
 He played basketball and studied law at college.
 During his first few days in California, he met the Dean Martin family and other movie stars, which had a lasting effect on him.
 His mother Hazel Stoddard Laughlin died in 1965.
 During the late 1960s, he lived in London, where he produced The Whisperers starring Dame Edith Evans, directed by Bryan Forbes.
 It was in London that he met and married Leslie Caron who had two children from her previous marriage to Sir Peter Hall.
 They moved to Los Angeles where they settled in Cuesta Way, Bel Air, and over the next few years, Laughlin produced a series of groundbreaking films including the cult hit Two-Lane Blacktop starring James Taylor and Laurie Bird.
 He also worked with writers and directors Floyd Mutrux and Monte Hellman.